Top 4 Common Plumbing Problems in Every Household

 Pretty cold, right?

 It’s often times like these when we appreciate our water heaters, tankless or not.
 Although the average lifespan of a water heater is 8 to 12 years, it’s always a good idea to start your own preventative maintenance regardless if it’s new or not.
+Even if you’re not the DIY type of person, you should get it inspected every few years as water heater issues can cause thousands of dollars in damage.

 When your shower water spouts cold water instead of hot, one of the most common solutions to this plumbing problem is to turn your water heater’s pilot light on.
 However, if you experience some hot water, this can indicate a few things: